 Asian Pigeonwings (Blue butterfly pea), Clitoria ternatea, is noted for its bright blue edible flowers that have a shape similar to female genitalia from which it derives its scientific name.
 Aside from its many culinary uses, the Asian Pigeonwings (blue butterfly pea vine) has been used in Ayurveda as well as traditional Asian and Middle Eastern medicine and its health benefits are increasingly supported by modern science.
 Asian Pigeonwings (Blue butterfly pea) itself has a rich historical background with a multitude of health convenient properties.

 To assure the highest Quality and Bio-Activity we at TFD use our Cellular Fraction-Line Technology (CFL) to provide The Worlds Purest, Full Spectrum Super Food Powders.
 (Click To Learn more about the CFL Process)

 - Nootropic – Asian Pigeonwings enhances cognitive functions including heightening intelligence and enhancing memory via acetylcholine localized to the hippocampus

-- Anti-anxiety and depression with indication that high doses may be adaptogenic
+- High doses may be adaptogenic

 Organically Certified by